RiccardoParrino/html-css-js-train/resources/slides/md/basic-js.md

 - To find the method to be executed on a certain object, explore the prototype chain to the null element
 - Class is sintactic sugar for prototype.
 Behind a class definition there is always a prototype
 ---

 # Class and OOP: Prototype
+- actual version of the class definition
+-

 ---

-# Class and OOP: Subclass
+# Class and OOP: Subclass Usage
+- Inside the constructor you can call super()
+- You can use extends keyword to extend one class
+- You can use this keyword to referencing the attribute and the method of the class

 ---

 # Function